Why should I join the Shepherd Success Academy?

 Additionally, SSA is a great opportunity to interact with your peers who, just like you, are starting college.
 Fellow students are another great support for you at Shepherd.

 Remember, Success Coaches are not academic advisors.
-The conversations you have with your advisor will focus on planning curriculum and meeting requirements for your major, whereas a success coach will provide you with a space for everything in between, such as, learning strategies, life management skills, and earning strong grades.
+The conversations you have with your advisor will focus on planning curriculum and meeting requirements for your major, whereas a success coach will provide you with a space for everything in between (e.g. learning strategies, life management skills, and interpersonal communication skills).

-What benefits do I receive from my Success Coach?
+What benefits do I receive from working with my Success Coach?

-During your one-on-one meetings you can discuss with your coach if you feel you’re “not doing well”, if you have questions about any kind of academic policy, feel any undue academic pressure, want to explore academic options of any kind, such as your major, minor, internships, externships, etc. You can learn to sharpen your learning or life management skills, including: college reading and writing, managing stress, motivation and focus, communicating with instructors, and test-taking strategies.
+You may also discuss a range of topics with your coach that relate to challenges you’re experiencing, for instance: if you have questions about any kind of academic policy, feel any undue academic pressure, or want to explore academic options of any kind.
+You can learn to sharpen your learning or life management skills, including: college reading and writing, managing stress, motivation and focus, communicating with instructors, and test-taking strategies.